Organizations eligible to apply for an Impact100 Chicago grant must:

 - For an organization filing an IRS Form 990 annually, the most recently filed IRS Form 990 must be included in the Letter of Inquiry to verify operating revenues are in the required range.

-- For an organization not filing an IRS Form 990 or for a local applicant consolidated with other entities on a Form 990 (i.e. local chapter of a national organization), the applicant’s last full fiscal year audit report documenting revenues must be included in the Letter of Inquiry to verify operating revenues are in the required range.
+- For an organization not filing an IRS Form 990 or for a local applicant consolidated with other entities on a Form 990 (i.e. local chapter of a national organization), the local applicant must be audited as a stand-alone organization.
+Their last full fiscal year audit report must be included in the Letter of Inquiry to verify operating revenues are in the required range.

 - In projects involving capital expenditures or improvements, own the property involved or have a long-term lease in effect as of the Letter of Inquiry due date with a minimum of five years remaining on the lease as of July 1 of the Impact Award year.